 Kelp is the largest form of seaweed, usually found and cultivated as dense forests of kelp usually found 8m to 30m underwater.
 Kelp’s scientific name is Laminaria, it is a subgroup of Seaweeds, and it is mainly found and cultivated in the Mediterranean Sea, the Atlantic, and Pacific Oceans.
-Kelp is currently the object of studies to get to know more of its nutritional and health proprieties, and the first results are showing that it is packed with nutrients, vitamins and cancer-fighting proprieties.
+Kelp is currently the object of studies to get to know more of its nutritional and health properties, and the first results are showing that it is packed with nutrients, vitamins, and cancer-fighting properties.

 Should I Give Kelp Seaweed To My Dog?

-Since kelp contains very high levels of iodine, a trace element, it facilitates the synthesis of the thyroid hormones, who will themselves help to keep your dog’s cells and the metabolic rate healthy.
-The iodine found in kelp and other seawater plants also help at building a solid and healthy glandular system overall, including the pituitary and adrenal glands.
+Since kelp contains very high levels of iodine, a trace element, it facilitates the synthesis of the thyroid hormones, which will themselves help to keep your dog’s cells and the metabolic rate healthy.
+The iodine found in kelp and other seawater plants also helps at building a solid and healthy glandular system overall, including the pituitary and adrenal glands.

 Kelp doesn’t limit its greatness to iodine.
 It is also a major source of potassium, iron, calcium, magnesium, and over 50 minerals and trace elements, 21 amino acids, simple and complex carbohydrates.
 Yes, all of that packed in what is perhaps the most underrated vegetable ever.

-Kelp supplementation for dogs definitely makes a difference, but it is not magical, you must feed your dog with a nutritious and balanced diet, whether you are feeding raw, home-cooked or dry dog food.
+Kelp supplementation for dogs definitely makes a difference, but it is not magical, you must feed your dog a nutritious and balanced diet, whether you are feeding raw, home-cooked, or dry dog food.
 In very simple words: kelp will not fix a shit diet.